-Welcome: This continuation of Ad Noctum in the form of a low-key, low-fi, bare bones blog is about sharing what I have with the small nexus of people that want it.
-A Stargate bedtime story, if you will, that I’ll tell in the Aftertimes for as long as seems reasonable.
+Welcome: This continuation of Ad Noctum in the form of a low-key, low-fi, bare bones blog is about sharing what I have with the small nexus of people who want it.
+The “original” AdNoc [which was pulled down from AO3 in the Beforetimes] will remain on cleanwhiteroom.net.
 Let's keep it chill, kids.
 It's quiet.
 It's night.
 Someone’s lit a campfire.

 Unhelpful summary of Ad Noc: No one smokes in space.